BBQ Rockfish Sandwich With Coconut Milk Coleslaw

 Instructions

-1. In a blender, combine lime juice, sugar, gochujang and coconut milk.
+1. In a blender, combine lime juice, sugar, fish sauce, gochujang and coconut milk.
 Blend until smooth and creamy.

-4. Marinade rockfish in BBQ sauce for at least 30 mins before cooking.
+3. Arrange rockfish in a dish just large enough to fit fillets.
+Coat both sides with BBQ sauce and allow to marinate for at least 30 mins before cooking.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.